sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 **FUNCTIONAL SAFETY** Is propierty of a systems that evaluates the safety of a system that correspond the correct actions according to the system inputs, this also includes detection of potential dangerous states or actions, and activation of protecttion, corrective or mitigation measures.

-Functional safety implies _**active measures**_, as an example: the airbag systems in automotive vehicles, when a crash is detected, the safety system is triggered.
+Functional safety implies _**active measures**_, that _**develop mechanism and risk-reduction measurements**_, as an example: the airbag systems in automotive vehicles, when a crash is detected, the safety system is triggered.
 On the other hand, a helmet that protects the driver, is a passive system; passive systems do not comply with the functional safety concept.

 The leading standard for functional safety is the IEC 61508.